Youth Build, Romania 2020

 Volunteers will experience firsthand the impact of poverty housing and help make a lasting difference to the entire community.
 Volunteers will work as part of a team, develop new skills, experience a different culture and learn about global development issues.

-Participants on Youth Build are expected to attend a residential weekend in February (in Northern Ireland) to prepare for and get to know their team.
+Participants on Youth Build are expected to attend a residential weekend in February/March to prepare and get to know their team.

 Dates: Easter & Summer 2020